php-dev-br/laravel-doc-pt-br/eloquent-mutators.md

 Accessors, mutators, and attribute casting allow you to transform Eloquent attribute values when you retrieve or set them on model instances.
 For example, you may want to use the [Laravel encrypter](encryption.md) to encrypt a value while it is stored in the database, and then automatically decrypt the attribute when you access it on an Eloquent model.
 Or, you may want to convert a JSON string that is stored in your database to an array when it is accessed via your Eloquent model.

 <a name="accessors-and-mutators"></a>

-## Accessors and Mutators
+## Accessors & Mutators

 <a name="defining-an-accessor"></a>

-### Defining an Accessor
+### Defining An Accessor

 An accessor transforms an Eloquent attribute value when it is accessed.
 To define an accessor, create a protected method on your model to represent the